Shadow-Draconic-Development/Avrae-Customizable-Tamecraft/Code/settings/success/edit/edit.md

 Subalias that allows staff members to edit bonus thresholds.

-## Help:
+## Help
 `tame settings success edit [threshold] [bonus]`

-`-999` threshold can be overridden using this subalias.
+### Required Arguments
+- `threshold`: Threshold for bonus (e.g. I got 10 over the DC and went over X threshold)
+- `bonus`: The bonus for exceeding the threshold

+## Important Notes
-Nat20 bonuses do not go higher than the maximum bonus from thresholds.
+- Nat20 bonuses do not go higher than the maximum bonus from thresholds.
+- Threshold `-999` cannot be removed, but can be edited